 \subsection{Data Statistics}

-We construct our final EVA2.0-dataset with the above data processing pipeline.
-In Table \ref{tab:data-stat}, we show the basic statistics and quality evaluations of our EVA2.0-dataset and WDC-Dialogue~\cite{eva} using the metrics defined in Section \ref{sec: dqm}.
-We can see that although EVA2.0-dataset amounts to only less than a third of the original WDC-Dialogue, its quality is significantly better.
-This means that our data refinement process improves the relevance between the context and the response, the language fluency, and reduces the ratio of the dialogues in the entertainment domain.
-Moreover, the average utterance number per session also increases, making the training samples approximate the daily multi-turn dialogue better.
-From the experiments in Section \ref{sec:final_model_eval}, we will see that despite its small amount, EVA2.0-dataset brings better model performance, owing to the high data quality.
+We construct our final pre-training data: EVA2.0-Dataset from various sources using the above data refinement pipeline.
+The detailed data source information and the hyper-parameter values can be found in Appendix \ref{app:data_source}.
+In Table \ref{tab:data-stat} and Table \ref{tab:data-stat-quality}, we illustrate the basic statistics and quality evaluations of EVA2.0-Dataset compared with the largest open-domain dialogue corpus: WDC-Dialogue~\cite{eva}, using the metrics defined in Section \ref{sec: dqm}.
+We can see that WDC-Dialogue suffers from severe problems of context-response relevance, language fluency, and domain diversity.
+Although EVA2.0-Dataset amounts to only less than a third of WDC-Dialogue, its quality is significantly better, which verifies the effectiveness of our data refinement pipeline.
+Moreover, EVA2.0-Dataset also contains dialogue sessions with more utterances, which resembles the daily multi-turn conversations better.
+In Section \ref{sec:final_model_eval}, we will see that despite its small amount, EVA2.0-Dataset brings better model performance, owing to its high data quality.